mongodb/mongodbatlas-cloudformation-resources/cfn-resources/serverless-private-endpoint/README.md

 # MongoDB::Atlas::ServerlessPrivateEndpoint

 **WARNING:** This resource is deprecated and will be removed in May 2025.
+If you try to create a ServerlessPrivateEndpoint for a newly created ServerlessInstance, it will fail because the newly created ServerlessInstance are now Flex clusters.
 For more details, see [Migrate your programmatic tools from M2, M5, or Serverless Instances to Flex Clusters](https://www.mongodb.com/docs/atlas/flex-migration/).

 Resource for creating and managing [Private Endpoint Services](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Serverless-Private-Endpoints).